Supported Linux Distributions

 End of Life Linux Distributions

-Once we add support for a Linux distribution, we continue to support it until it reaches its end-of-life date from its vendor.
+Once we add support for a Linux distribution, we generally continue to support it until it reaches its end-of-life date from its vendor.
 The end-of-life date is when updates stop being released.

 We used to support running GreenArrow on the following Linux distributions, but no longer do because they are end-of-life.
 If you use one of these distributions to run GreenArrow, then we recommend migrating to an in-support Linux distribution: